 One downside of OCR’s temporarily relaxed enforcement is that you can theoretically use any video conferencing system that isn’t public to provide telemedicine services.
 For example, you could conduct a visit using Facebook Messenger but not Facebook Live, which would allow someone who isn’t the patient to join in.

 However, many services familiar to patients don’t have the necessary controls to protect their PHI.
 For instance, Facebook Messenger conversations are not encrypted by default, meaning that these messages are vulnerable to hackers.
 While the OCR isn’t enforcing HIPAA violations during the coronavirus pandemic, exposing PHI is a breach of patient trust that can’t be repaired easily.

 Common video conferencing providers like Skype for Business/Microsoft Teams, Zoom for Healthcare, Google G Suite Hangouts, Cisco WebEx, Amazon Chime, and GoToMeeting will sign a BAA.
 If you decide to use one of these providers, review their security practices to make sure your patients’ data is protected.

 Get BAAs for all other technology

-Jotform provides HIPAA-compliant forms and a BAA so that you can collect information from patients.
+Jotform provides HIPAA-friendly forms and a BAA so that you can collect information from patients.
 Patients can submit their completed medical forms, with e-signatures, from their mobile devices.
 The forms automatically encrypt patient information to protect it from data breaches.

-The key to setting up a HIPAA-compliant telemedicine service, now and in the future, is to make sure your patients’ information is secure, whether it’s a video chat or an intake form.
+The key to setting up a HIPAA-friendly telemedicine service, now and in the future, is to make sure your patients’ information is secure, whether it’s a video chat or an intake form.
 Investigate the information security practices of any technology provider you plan to use, and make sure that you have a signed BAA in place.